treojs/idb-batch/Readme.md

 ### ConstraintError

-If during sequential execution one of operations throws `ConstraintError`, `Promise` rejects with error, but previous successful operations commit.
+If during sequential execution one of the operations throws a `ConstraintError`, the `Promise` rejects with an error, but previous successful operations will commit.
-This behavior can change in future versions, when I will figure out how to properly abort transaction in IndexedDBShim.
+This behavior may change in future versions, as I figure out how to properly abort transactions in IndexedDBShim.

 ## LICENSE